-NEW 6 Week Accelerated and 12 Week Traditional EMT Courses are Enrolling NOW!
+24 Days!
+Accelerated 6 Week and 12 Week Traditional EMT Courses!!

 EMS Academy EMT Course tuition includes your textbook, Navigate 2 Online System with an e-book, audio book, powerpoint lecture slides, virtual ride along, practice quizzes, flashcards and everything you need to excel and succeed to complete your EMT Course!
 You do not need to buy a uniform, blood pressure cuff, stethoscope, equipment or pay for your textbook separately from your tuition!

 How amazing is this?